chesterchou1/hugo-portfolio/content/project/costco/index.md

 For these types of suppliers, gaining access to such a distribution channel is akin to breaking free from being placed alongside competitors on shelves, reducing the uncertainty of leaving the choice in the hands of consumers.
 This aspect significantly influences the internal and external configurations of the company, including sales models, marketing strategies, and organizational staffing internally, as well as response options to competitors' strategies or changes in consumer preferences externally.

-Within the context of penetrating the market with a low-cost strategy and achieving high product turnover through low SKU, the profile of Costco as a "respected purchasing agent" is becoming increasingly clear.
+Within the context of penetrating the market with a low-cost strategy and achieving high product turnover through low SKU, the brand profile of Costco as a "respected purchasing agent" is becoming increasingly clear.
 To successfully fulfill this role, several key competencies come into play, namely, "product selection capability" and "persuasiveness."

 These two critical competencies, product selection capability and persuasiveness, give rise to a series of challenges such as whether they can be replicated or surpassed by competitors.
 This determines Costco's position in physical retail and can also be used to assess its entry strategies in international markets.

 ### **The Model and its Flow**

-### **Acquisition**
+### Acquisition: How customers land in Costco membership?

 The initial challenge in the membership subscription model is: **How to incentivize consumers to become members and acquire customers effectively?**